 A General Affidavit is a sworn statement of fact on any topic.
 Our Affidavit is such an Affidavit.
 It includes a space for entering a unique statement.
 It is for general purposes rather than designed specifically for a certain situation, such as a statement of name change.
 This Affidavit can be made suitable for most situations.
 We offer Affidavits for specific scenarios if that would suit your needs better.

 You can easily make an Affidavit within a few minutes using our document builder.
 You simply fill in some information then print the form to bring to a Notary Public for signing.
 To complete the Affidavit, you'll submit the following information:

 The Affidavit will automatically generate to suit the state the document will be signed in and will include the necessary Notary Public legalese required.

-The first qualification is that the signee is competent, which in most cases means of sound mind and of age (often 18).
+The first qualification is that the signee is competent, which in most cases means “of sound mind,” or capable of understanding what they are signing, and at least 18 years old.
 They should also be someone who has first-hand knowledge of the information they are attesting to and they should not feel pressured or coerced into signing the document.
 They should understand that if they are proven to have made false statements that they are violating the law and committing perjury.
-They should also possess the legal ID required for the notary services such as a state-issued driver's license or ID, U.S. Military ID, Resident alien ID or U.S. passport.
+They should also possess the legal ID required for the notary services, such as a state-issued driver's license or ID, U.S. Military ID, Resident alien ID, or U.S. passport.